pr0bability/TESReloaded10/README.md

 New Vegas Reloaded is a custom graphical extender for Obsidian's "Fallout: New Vegas".
 It overrides the rendering pipeline to inject various effects that can be completely configured.

 Started originally as part of the [TESReloaded](https://github.com/llde/TESReloaded10) project, it has now branched off into it's own project.

-It relies on the script Extender of each game, such as [xOBSE](https://github.com/llde/xOBSE) or [xNVSE](https://github.com/xNVSE/NVSE).
-The script extender must be installed first.
 </div>

 ## Features